 Strangers On a Train (1951) by Alfred Hitchcock

-Probably one of the first movies adapted from the american writer, Strangers On a Train is one of Hitchcock’s classics, staring Farley Granger and Robert Walker.
+Probably one of the first movies adapted from the American writer, Strangers On a Train is one of Hitchcock’s classics, starring Farley Granger and Robert Walker.
 The story is about a tennis player who meets a stranger by the name of Guy in a train and they talk about a theory that if each of them wanted to kill a person they know, the only way they would never get caught is if their victims were actually “swapped” from each other.
 The tennis player leaves the train thinking it was just a chat with a stranger, but the man who calls himself Guy actually takes the conversation seriously and not only kills one of the tennis player’s friends, but also expect him to kill another person for him.
-Also considered as a noir film, Strangers On a Train is probably my least favourite Patricia Highsmith’s novel adapted to the screen, and definitely one of my least favourite Hitchcok movies.
-However, its importance is extremely relevant, specially for having her work in the hands of such incredible filmmaker.
+Also considered as a noir film, Strangers On a Train is probably my least favorite Patricia Highsmith’s novel adapted to the screen, and definitely one of my least favorite Hitchcock movies.
+However, its importance is extremely relevant, especially for having her work in the hands of such an incredible filmmaker.

 Purple Noon (1960) by René Clement

-The first adaptation from The Talented Mr. Ripley‘s novel, Purple Noon is directed by the notorious french director René Clement.
-Not only way better than the american version, this film has not only an incredible cinematography and directing, but also stars Alain Delon playing the main character, whose beauty and mystery gives life to Tom Ripley in a way classier and interesting version of Matt Damon.
-Both films are so different from one another that is actually not even worth comparing it.
+The first adaptation from The Talented Mr. Ripley‘s novel, Purple Noon is directed by the notorious French director René Clement.
+Not only way better than the American version, this film has not only an incredible cinematography and directing, but also stars Alain Delon playing the main character, whose beauty and mystery gives life to Tom Ripley in a way classier and interesting version of Matt Damon.
+Both films are so different from one another that is actually not even worth comparing them.
 For those who don’t know what the Talented Mr. Ripley is about, the story is focused on Tom Ripley, a young man who is sent by a man to Italy to find his son, Philippe.
-Arriving there, Ripley is so fascinated by Phillippe’s personality and life-style that he actually steals his identity.
+Arriving there, Ripley is so fascinated by Phillippe’s personality and lifestyle that he actually steals his identity.
 However, the consequences might be too dangerous for him.
-Probably my favourite Patricia Highsmith’s adaptation.
+Probably my favorite Patricia Highsmith’s adaptation.

 The American Friend (1977) by Wim Wenders

 I’m really intrigued about how this Patricia Highsmith’s novel is since Wim Wenders created such an interesting, different and original piece with “The American Friend”.
 The film tells the story about a guy who makes frames who is offered a great amount of money to kill two people he doesn’t know.
-Despite the plot being quiet simple, several characters within the story turns this neo-noir thriller into an existential drama, where Tom Ripley itself appears in the plot and is seduced by the frame worker’s figure.
-The movie is also known to be an american film homage of Wim Wenders by using great directors in its cast such as Samuel Fuller and Nicholas Ray.
-Not mentioning we have Dennis Hooper using a cowboy hat just because, speaking with the american westerns from the 50’s.
-With all that said, “The American Friend” is an amazing movie not only adapted from the pages of Highsmigh’s books, but also, a very strong form of expression from the director itself.
+Despite the plot being quite simple, several characters within the story turn this neo-noir thriller into an existential drama, where Tom Ripley itself appears in the plot and is seduced by the frame worker’s figure.
+The movie is also known to be an American film homage of Wim Wenders by using great directors in its cast such as Samuel Fuller and Nicholas Ray.
+Not mentioning we have Dennis Hooper using a cowboy hat just because, speaking with the American westerns from the ’50s.
+With all that said, “The American Friend” is an amazing movie not only adapted from the pages of Highsmith’s books, but also, a very strong form of expression from the director itself.
 The murder scenes are as beautiful as Jean-Pierre Melville movies.

 The Two Faces of January (2014) by Hossein Amini